 Should You Believe the Mac Ads?
 Is Mac Really Better Than PC?

-Going through college with a PC changed into a frustrating experience for me, even being a tech-savvy person.
-I constructed PCs for friends, knew Windows inside out, constantly troubled myself.
+Going through college with a PC became a frustrating experience for me, even being tech-savvy.
+I constructed PCs for friends, knew Windows inside out, and constantly troubled myself.
 I wasn’t the average consumer.
-Still, I had to warfare my truthful share of problems, from viruses to severe disk crashes to regular reinstall the operating system for one reason or another.
-Sometimes, it turned into because of how Windows could become sluggish down over the years.
+Still, I had to warfare my truthful share of problems, from viruses to severe disk crashes to regular reinstalling the operating system for one reason or another.
+Sometimes, it turned out that Windows could become sluggish over the years.
 Many of my pals additionally echoed this subject.

-I had never considered Macs at some point of that length, by and large, due to the fee, however additionally because of obscurity.
-I did not know all of us that had or used a Mac outside of artwork experts.
+I had never considered Macs at some point of that length, by and large, due to the fee and additionally because of obscurity.
+I did not know all of us who had or used a Mac outside of artwork experts.
 In my Canadian essential school, we had some Macs.
 However, no one used them.
-Like others, I also used my PC for video games, an application that the Mac never indeed took to, even today.
-So I just dealt with the issues.
+Like others, I also used my PC for video games, an application the Mac never used, even today.
+So, I just dealt with the issues.

-When I had finished my diploma and returned domestic, the concept of a Mac appealed to me, and I sold a white Macbook.
+When I had finished my diploma and returned home, the concept of a Mac appealed to me, and I sold a white Macbook.
 I accompanied this buy-up with two iMacs, a unibody MacBook Pro, and a MacBook Air.
-I even was given the Apple router, the Airport Extreme.
+I was even given the Apple router, the Airport Extreme.
 Why did I do this?
 I didn’t want to cope with the issues anymore.
 Even though I favored gaming and the openness of the PC platform, I just wanted to have a reliable laptop that I could treat as an appliance.
-I appeared past the 9 24″ iMacs I back due to display problems, due to the fact the promise of reliability was just too outstanding.
+I appeared past the 9 24″ iMacs I back due to display problems, and the promise of reliability was just too outstanding.
 Surely sufficient, they behaved like appliances for the maximum component—no issues for a beautiful time.
 No viruses, no crashes.
-Sure, I needed to look a long way and wide to discover software programs to do what I wanted, such as download, fdownloading newsgroups, or converting specific formats.
+Sure, I needed to look far and wide to discover software programs to do what I wanted, such as downloading, fdownloading newsgroups, or converting specific formats.
 Still, I figured that became a part of the price for reliable computing.
-I would even look beyond the disturbing matters, like how gradual the two.8 GHz twin-center iMac was at changing video compared to a PC of the equal charge.
+I would even look beyond the disturbing matters, like how gradual the two are.8 GHz twin-center iMac was at changing video compared to a PC of the equal charge.

 But then I started to notice something.
-Macs were not immune to viruses, the way the commercials might have your trust.
-My Macs did catch a small, sort of harmless Yahoo virus that could send out messages even when we were offline.
-I turned a blind eye to this.
+Macs were not immune to viruses like the commercials might have your trust.
+My Macs did catch a small, harmless Yahoo virus that could send out messages even when we were offline.
+I disregarded this.
 What happened next truly opened my eyes.
 I started renting out my basement on time and placed my iLife CD and different Mac boxes and substances in the garage, so I determined to download it from a torrent website fast online.
 It had a plague in it.
-This virus slowed the pc to move slowly, and I did not, in reality, notice until I tried to restart in Boot Camp (the Windows partition).
-To my surprise, it was corrupted and essentially long past, together with any paintings that I had on that partition.
-I then attempted to restart in Mac OS X, and that too turned into corrupted.
-I had even more stuff at the Mac partition, and I lost it all (at the side of treasured pics).
+This virus slowed the PC to move slowly, and I did not, in reality, notice until I tried to restart in Boot Camp (the Windows partition).
+To my surprise, it was corrupted and essentially long past, together with any paintings I had on that partition.
+I then attempted to restart Mac OS X, which also turned corrupted.
+I had even more stuff at the Mac partition and lost it all (at the side of treasured pics).